A class of 2x2 correlated random-matrix models with Brody spacing distribution: Derivation of Distribution ( )

 \section{Derivation of Distribution (\ref{Eqn:BrodySakhr})}

-The derivation of distribution (\ref{Eqn:BrodySakhr}) closely parallels the derivation of the Brody distribution given in Sec.~\ref{NNSD}.
-The task in this appendix is to determine the distribution of the random spacing $S$ as given by Eq.~(\ref{spacs}) with $Y\sim\text{Gamma}(\sigma_\text{g},\xi=2)$ (instead of $Y\sim\text{Exp}(\sigma_{\text{e}})$).
+The derivation of distribution (\ref{Eqn:BrodySakhr}) closely parallels the derivation of the Brody distribution given in Section \ref{NNSD}.
+The task in this appendix is to determine the distribution of the random spacing $S$ as given by Eq.~(\ref{spacs}) when $Y\sim\text{Gamma}(\sigma_\text{g},\xi=2)$ (instead of $Y\sim\text{Exp}(\sigma_{\text{e}})$).
 This can be efficiently accomplished by exploiting property (\ref{GtoGG}), which immediately yields:

 which (according to definition (\ref{GGD2}) of the GG distribution) yields the following p.d.f.~of $V$:

 Transforming variables, the p.d.f.~of $S$ [c.f., Eq.~(\ref{spacs})] is thus: